 - You can easily run SAP Data Hub, developer edition on your local computer (be it Windows, Linux or MacOS).

-- Building the Docker image locally takes between 30 and 60 minutes.
+- Building the container image locally typically takes a few minutes.
 During this time, you need a stable internet connection.
-Once the Docker image is built, you can start a container based on the image within a few minutes and without network connectivity.
+Once the container image is built, you can start a container based on the container image within less than a minute and without network connectivity.

 - You can build powerful data pipelines (and they can interact with all kind of other technologies, e.g. SAP HANA, SAP API Business Hub, Kafka, any web service).